fusionpbx/fusionpbx-docs/source/getting_started/quick_install.rst

 |

-Install Finished  **Login with the username and password you choose during the install**
+Install Finished  **Login with the username and password.
+Make sure it is admin@ip or admin@domain.tld**

 .. image:: ../_static/images/ilogin.jpg